HHSGame/Heros/PROJECT.md

 HHSGame is a C# based nethack clone with random generated terrain map and enemies.
 The game runs on the terminal, and tiles are made by unicode characters.

+This game is setting in WWII Northen China during Second Sino-Japan War.

 ## 2. Directory Structure

 The project is organized into the following directories: